Inflect logo

 Natural Disaster Risk

-Coeur d'Alene has a moderate disaster risk profile, with a FEMA National Risk Index score of 39.99 out of 100 as of September 2025.
-The area is not prone to the major seismic or coastal events that affect West Coast markets.
-Primary risks are tied to the inland, mountainous environment and include wildfire, winter weather, earthquake, and drought.
+Coeur d'Alene has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 39.99 out of 100, as of September 2025.
+This score is considerably lower than many major markets on the West Coast.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business